 Transportation

 The cost for public transport, vehicle fuel, vehicle cost, vehicle insurance and vehicle maintenance, including hire and purchase of vehicle, petrol, diesel, public transport service maintenance, vehicle insurance, tyres, vehicle purchase are all less expensive than in other cities.
-Bus transport is available throughout Kuwait for nearly USD 1, while taxi fare could range from KD1 to KD3 or KD4.
+Bus transport is available throughout Kuwait for nearly 0.30KWD, making it an affordable option for commuters seeking to navigate the urban landscape.

 One-way ticket (local transport) - KD0.25 to KD0.30